Most flats – and some houses – in the UK are leasehold.

 This information can be beneficial in many situations, including disputes and resales.

-Your Leasehold Information Pack (also known as a Leasehold Management Pack or TA7 form) includes details about:
+A Leasehold Information Pack (or Leasehold Management Pack or TA7 form) includes details on:

-A solicitor/conveyancer will usually complete this form for the new buyer.
+A solicitor or conveyancer will usually complete this form for the new buyer.

-In most cases, a potential purchaser will want to view the TA7 form before they complete the deal.
-So you should have it fully completed as soon as possible.
+In most cases, a potential purchaser will want to view the form form before they complete the deal.

 3. Proof of your identity

-All property sales – whether leasehold or any other type – require proof of your identity.
+All property sales require proof of your identity.

-This adds a layer of protection against money laundering and guarantees you are legally permitted to be in the country.
+This adds a layer of protection against money laundering.
+And it guarantees you are legally permitted to be in the country.

 4. Property title deeds